TheFe91/cached_firestorage/README.md

 ### getDownloadURL

-This is the main api: it's a `Future<String>` that resolves returning in its `snapshot.data` the Firebase Storage's download url of the requested resource, and caches the result, so every time you will ask for it again, you'll have direct access to the resource's url.<br />
+This is the main api: it's a `Future<String>`.
+When it completes, it returns in its `snapshot.data` the Firebase Storage's download url of the requested resource, caching the result.
+Every time you will ask for it again, you'll have direct access to the resource's url.<br />
 `getDownloadURL`  <strong>always</strong> returns a `String`, meaning that if no file is matched and no `fallbackFilePath` (see below) is provided, it will return `''`;

 #### Parameters (all named)
  * `String mapKey`: The key at which your cached entry will be stored
  * `String filePath`: The file path on your Firebase Storage bucket
  * `String? storageKey`: You can split the cache into sub-paths: this is the subpath key
- * `String? fallbackFilePath`: If provided, this is the path that at which CachedFirestorage will try to point in case of no matches on the first attempt Firebase Storage.
-If also the second attempt goes bad, Cached Firestorage will return an empty string;
+ * `String? fallbackFilePath`: If provided, this is the path at which Cached Firestorage will try to point in case of no matches on the first attempt on Firebase Storage.
+If the second attempt goes bad too, Cached Firestorage will return an empty string;

 ### removeCacheEntry